 Exploring the Iron Horse Trail in Alberta helps you learn something of the province’s history and shows you a side of the province you probably haven’t seen.
 I discovered a beautiful and underappreciated landscape with some of the friendliest people west of Newfoundland.

-Visit Iron Horse Trail for more information and a downloadable map.
+Visit the Iron Horse Trail website for more information and a downloadable map.